-Pumpkin Patch Cupcakes – decorate your favorite chocolate cupcakes with an easy fall ensemble, candy pumpkins in a pumpkin patch; these adorably fun cupcakes are perfect for Halloween too!
+Pumpkin Patch Cupcakes - decorated cupcakes with a fun fall ensemble of candy pumpkins in a pumpkin patch; perfect for Halloween and Thanksgiving.

 I am SO HAPPY to be back to baking and sharing after my September Houdini act.
-If you're an email subscriber or a Green Bay Packer’s fan, then you know that I spent September moving.
-We moved into a small apartment while we finish saving for a down payment and build our dream house.
-Yay!
+If you're an email subscriber or a Green Bay Packers fan, then you know that I spent September moving.
+We moved into a small apartment while we finish saving for a down payment and building our dream house.

-These too cute Pumpkin Patch Cupcakes are my very first bake in the new apartment and suffice to say the kitchen is going to take some getting used to.
-For starters, for every one baking tool or ingredient I need I have to move 10 just to get to it.
+These too cute Pumpkin Patch Cupcakes are my very first bake in the new apartment and suffice it to say the kitchen is going to take some getting used to.
+For starters, for every baking tool or ingredient I need, I have to move 10 just to get to it.
 Sarah’s Bake Studio has never been more fitting!

-Enough of that, let’s talk Pumpkin Patch Cupcakes.
+Enough about that, let’s talk Pumpkin Patch Cupcakes.

-For these fun Pumpkin Patch Cupcakes use your favorite chocolate cupcake recipe.
-I went with the ever delicious Georgetown Cupcakes Chocolate Cupcake.
-It’s quickly becoming my go-to scratch cupcake recipe AND it represents the “dirt” of the pumpkin patch.
+For these Fall Pumpkin Patch Cupcakes, you'll first need your favorite chocolate cupcake recipe.
+I went with the ever-delicious Georgetown Cupcakes Chocolate Cupcake.
+It’s quickly becoming my go-to scratch cupcake recipe AND as it pertains to these decorated cupcakes it represents the “dirt” of the pumpkin patch.

 Supplies for Pumpkin Patch Cupcakes